-A URL silo is when you organise your content creating precise topic groupings.
+A URL silo is when you organise your website’s content creating precise topic groupings.

-Google dislikes onorganized content and each url should really be part of a topical node so it is easy to distinguish the topical relevance.
+Google dislikes unorganized content and each URL should really be part of a topical node so it is easy to distinguish the topical relevance.

-The URL silo also allows extra juice when internal linking if you utilise the reverse sink or swim method that links received from other pages which have the keywords in the url or title pass more power than those without.
+The URL silo also allows extra juice when linking if you utilise the reverse sink or swim method that links received from linking pages that have the keywords in the URL or title pass more ranking power than those without.

-Here is an example of a URL silo:
+Here is one way of implementing a URL silo:

 What is a Link Silo?

-A link silo is internal linking documents to cluster articles together to build relevancy.
+A silo link is linking documents to cluster articles together to build relevancy.